5 Mistakes That New Raw Feeders Often Make - The Urban Pet Store

 Going Too Crazy With The Supplements

 Adding the right supplements to your dogs bowl can be hugely beneficial in many ways, whether it's adding glucosamine to provide joint aid, or cod liver oil to promote a healthy skin and coat.
 However, the kitchen can quickly turn into a lab for a mad scientist.
-(Especially if you're DIY raw feeding) Remember that many of the beneficial vitamins and oils found in supplements can also be fed in the form of whole foods - for example, feeding whole mackerel instead of fish oil; chicken feet and trachea's instead of glucosamine.
+(Especially if you're DIY raw feeding) Remember that many of the beneficial vitamins and oils found in supplements can also be fed in the form of whole foods - for example, feeding whole mackerel instead of fish oil or Omega supplements; chicken feet and trachea's instead of glucosamine.

 Don't Make It Complicated

 When it comes to understanding the basics of raw feeding, the most important thing to remember is that variety is key.
 Many dogs develop food allergies after eating the same thing day in and day out.
-One of the main reasons why beef and chicken are known to be the most common allergies is because it's one of the cheapest meats for manufacturers to source.
+As you've already read, one of the main reasons why beef and chicken are known to be the most common allergies is because it's one of the cheapest meats for manufacturers to source.
 The majority of widely known brands use this as a primary ingredient in their recipes, which results in dogs developing an intolerance to them over time.
 Ensuring you are varying between 5 and 6 different proteins in your dogs diet reduces the likelihood of them developing an intolerance.

 Comments